davidwebca/acf-block-save-to-meta/readme.md

 Allows adding a setting to ACF fields to save the field's data to wp_postmeta.
 This is a work in progress, use at your own risk.

+## WARNING

+The official ACF team has mentionned that they would add this in core relatively soon.
+You can follow the related issue [here](https://github.com/AdvancedCustomFields/acf/issues/83).

 ## Requirements

 - [Composer](https://getcomposer.org/download/)